mih/Psignifit-3.x/doc-src/WELCOME.rst

 in matlab.
 In addition, python provides a number of additional features like object oriented programming and simple creation of graphical user interfaces. python is easy to
 learn: even users with no prior programming experience often master python within two weeks.
 However, even though python is similar to matlab, it is not the same.
-Therefore, we also provide a matlab version of psignifit 3.0.
-However, we do not guarantee support for this toolbox in future releases and we encourage users to use the python version as this will be up to date. python also offers a further advantage to matlab: python is free [1]_.
+Therefore, we also plan to provide a matlab version of psignifit 3.0 with the first official release.
+However, we will not guarantee support for this toolbox in future releases and we encourage users to use the python version as this will be up to date. python also offers a further advantage to matlab: python is free [1]_.

 TODO: matlab toolbox